alistairknock/Coursera_Capstone/Outdoors spaces - draft report.md

 ### Iteration 3, all features

-Finally, we returned to the original three datasets and merged them to form a highly detailed dataset which included all 27 NSS questions, 3 profiles from REF, and a large number of venue categories with counts of positive venues.
+Finally, we returned to the original three datasets and merged them to form a highly detailed dataset which included all 27 NSS questions, 3 profiles from REF, and a large number of  categories with counts of positive facilities.
 (60 categories were provided to the API call, but Foursquare appears to return similar/subcategories in addition, so the total number of features in this dataset is now 340).
 Our interest was mainly to test whether the simplified three-feature set was a reasonable proxy for the more granular data.

 The same process of k-means clustering was run on this detailed set (this time k=5) and the counts of universities falling into these five clusters was compared with the counts in the original four clusters.
 Table 6 summarises these counts: